kroman0/products/quintagroup.plonegooglesitemaps/trunk/README.txt

   You can add any of the Sitemap types: content, mobile or news.
 * Let Google know about your Sitemap(s) by adding your Sitemap to Google Sitemaps.

-See more detailed instructions on Plone Google Sitemaps usage at http://projects.quintagroup.com/products/wiki/qPloneGoogleSitemaps
+See detailed instructions on Plone Google Sitemaps usage at http://projects.quintagroup.com/products/wiki/qPloneGoogleSitemaps

 Screencast
 ----------